javers/javers.github.io/contact-us.md

 👉 **[Join the waitlist now](/waiting-list)** and lock in a **40% lifetime discount** before it closes.

+### 📊 Downloads from The Maven Central

+With **1.6 Million monthly downloads** (counted by Scarf), JaVers is the leading data audit library for Java

+{% include fancy-image.html image="/img/scarf-stats-javers-2026-05.png" alt="JaVers monthly downloads from Scarf — May 2026" %}

 ---

 ### 💡 Feedback & Community